Georgia free child care assistance program.

-Low income Georgia families with children can receive free subsidies and financial aid from the Childcare and Parent Services (CAPS) program.
+Low income Georgia families with children can receive free government subsidies and financial help from the Childcare and Parent Services (CAPS) program.
 It was created in an effort to help low income and working poor families locate as well as pay for quality child care.
 Find free daycare programs in Georgia.

 The state has implemented a number of qualifications that need to be met by applicants.
 Not only will they need to meet low income guidelines, but the parent must either be working or attending some form of job training.
 Any assistance offered is in the form of a partial payment or subsidy.
 It is intended to help the family pay their expenses while the parent regains self-sufficiency through employment and an increased income.
 Your local Georgia county Department of Family and Children Services processes applications, and the phone number is below.

 Other condition include the applicant needs to of course be a resident of Georgia.
 The child needs to be under the age of 13, or 18 if they are disabled.
 There will also be free daycare or subsidizes in GA for infants, newborns as well as babies too.
 The CAPS program can subsidize the cost of your child care bills.
 Any assistance is also only offered for legal residents or US citizens.

 The state will allow participants to choose their own child or day care provider.
 After this is done, Georgia will reimburse the child care provider up to a certain dollar amount.
 You need to be sure to select someone that is authorized by the CAPs program.